brunoreis/jest-report/README.md

 - edit test names and reorder them
 - plugable/customizable/extensible snippets based on failed tests
 - consolidating the result of multiple runs in one report allowing paralele runs (speed) and a report that unites BE and FE tests.
+- start the runs from the browser.
+Rerun specific subsets.
 - ...

 How to Run it / Quick architectural overview